abbodi1406/BatUtil/YAOCTRI/README.md

 * If you want to update Office manually, you may disable Updates option

-and after installation, you can execute this in command prompt as administrator to update Office
+and after installation, you can execute this in command prompt as administrator to update Office:

 `"%CommonProgramFiles%\Microsoft Shared\ClickToRun\OfficeC2RClient.exe" /update user updatepromptuser=True displaylevel=True`

 ## Special Thanks

 @ratzlefatz / OfficeRTool

 @Krakatoa   / WOTOK